How to lodge a late tax return

-Paying taxes is inevitable and eventually missed taxes will catch up with you, whether you intentionally missed paying those taxes, or whether it was an accidental oversight.
-It is important know how to lodge a late tax return in the correct way.
-If you owe money to the Inland Revenue Department (IRD) New Zealand they will charge you for what they calculate you owe (sometimes called a default assessment) and add on penalty charges for late payments.
+Eventually, unpaid taxes will catch up with you, regardless of whether you intentionally missed paying those taxes, or whether it was an accidental oversight.
+It is useful to know how to lodge a late tax return correctly.
+If you owe money to the Inland Revenue Department (IRD) and do not file your tax returns, they can issue a Default Assessment.
+This means that they will estimate what you owe and add on penalty charges for late payments as well as interest.

 Voluntary Compliance and Late Filing Penalties

 The system of taxation in New Zealand is based on voluntary compliance.
-This means it relies on its taxpayers meeting their IR obligations under the tax laws voluntarily.
-This is usually done by filing tax returns by the due date to the IRD.
-Any taxpayer not doing so can be liable for a penalties and interest.
-The penalty charge is imposed to promote voluntary compliance as well as to promote impartiality and consistency across the penalties imposed.
+This means it relies on its taxpayers meeting their IRD obligations under the tax laws voluntarily.
+This is done by filing tax returns before the due date to the IRD.
+Any taxpayer not doing so can be liable for penalties and interest.

 Late Filing Penalties for late tax returns in New Zealand